 - Dual Sensory Loss Register

-The benefits of registration include the following (not all apply to each register); newsletters, providing up to date information around disability issues; access to a restricted website for information sharing (Disability Network), and useful when applying for various discounts.
+The benefits of registration include the following (not all apply to each register); newsletters, providing up to date information around disability issues; and is useful when applying for various discounts.
 The Disability Service will also use the information on the register to inform service planning.

 The Disability Service is organised across three Sections: